 - Bilinear ~ uses an algorithm, ideal for shrinking images

-- Bicubic ~ uses an algorithm, ideal for enlarging images; it is smother than bilinear but takes longer to process
+- Bicubic ~ uses an algorithm, ideal for enlarging images; it is smoother than bilinear but takes longer to process

 - Lanczos (separable)*